The Case Against Rebalancing Your Portfolio

 Asset allocation exists to help avoid risk and reach specific investment goals.
-Bonds are considered a low risk asset, but generally pay a relatively low return compared to stocks.
-Stocks are considered higher risk, and offer a higher return.
+Bonds are considered a low-risk asset but generally pay a relatively low return compared to stocks.
+Stocks are considered higher risk and offer a higher return.
 Depending on your age and goals, you likely want a specific percentage of your portfolio in stocks and a specific percentage in bonds to help you reach optimal gains while limiting risk.
 For example, a younger investor might have a target allocation that is 80 percent stocks and 20 percent bonds, while an investor reaching retirement might want 60 percent stocks and 40 percent bonds.

 There is no right or wrong allocation, just what makes sense for the specific investor’s scenario.

 But over time, asset allocations tend to drift away from the target.
-This makes sense, as different asset classes provide different returns.
+It makes sense, as different asset classes provide different returns.
 If your stocks offer a 10 percent return over a year while your bonds return 4 percent, you will end up with a higher percentage of stocks and lower percentage of bonds than you started.

-This is when most people would tell you to rebalance.
+It is when most people would tell you to rebalance.
 They say you should sell some stocks and buy some bonds to come back into your target allocation.
 But there’s a downside hiding in plain sight: When you do this, you’re selling an asset that is performing well to buy more of an asset that is underperforming!

-This is the core of the case against portfolio rebalancing.
+It is the core of the case against portfolio rebalancing.